prisma/prisma/docs/prisma-schema-file.md

   url       = env("POSTGRESQL_URL")
 }

-// Note: MongoDB is currently not supported with Prisma 2, but will be soon. datasource mongo {
+// Note: MongoDB is currently not supported by the Prisma Framework, but will be soon. datasource mongo {
   provider  = "mongo"
   url       = env("MONGO_URL")